Despicable Me 3: Plot

-Married Anti-Villain League (AVL) agents Felonious Gru and Lucy Wilde are sent to recover the stolen Dumont Diamond from Balthazar Bratt, a former child star who became a supervillain after his show, Evil Bratt, was canceled.
+Married Anti-Villain League (AVL) agents Gru and Lucy Wilde are sent to recover the stolen Dumont Diamond from Balthazar Bratt, a former child star who became a supervillain after his show, Evil Bratt, was canceled.
 Gru recovers the diamond, while Bratt escapes.
 At the AVL headquarters, director Silas Ramsbottom announces his retirement, and appoints board member Valerie Da Vinci as the new director.
 Da Vinci dismisses Gru and Lucy from the AVL, believing they should have captured Bratt during the mission.

-When Gru and Lucy return home, they tell their adopted daughters Margo, Edith and Agnes of their dismissal, but assure them they will soon have new jobs.
-When Gru refuses to return to being a supervillain, and with his assistant Dr. Nefario accidentally frozen in carbonite, (Note: Carbonite, a fictional substance from The Empire Strikes Back (1980), is referenced in the film.) most of his Minions, led by Mel, abandon him to find new jobs.
-They are eventually prosecuted for trespassing on a television studio.
+When Gru and Lucy return home, they tell their adopted daughters—Margo, Edith, and Agnes—of their dismissal, but assure them they will soon have new jobs.
+When Gru refuses to return to being a supervillain, and with his assistant Dr. Nefario accidentally frozen in carbonite, (Note: Carbonite is a fictional substance originating from the 1980 film The Empire Strikes Back.) most of his Minions abandon him to find new jobs.
+They are eventually prosecuted for trespassing at a television studio.

-A butler named Fritz arrives at Gru's home with an invitation from his long-lost twin brother Dru, who lives in a distant country named Freedonia.
-The family travels to meet Dru, and are surprised by his immense wealth and mansion.
+A butler named Fritz arrives at Gru's home with an invitation from his long-lost twin brother Dru, who lives in the distant country of Freedonia.
+The family travels to meet Dru and are surprised by his immense wealth and mansion.
 Meanwhile, Bratt steals the diamond again, intending to use it to power a giant robot that will destroy Hollywood, as revenge for his show's cancelation.
-Dru reveals to Gru that their dead father was a supervillain known as "the Bald Terror", whose villainous activities and technological advances are the real source of the family's wealth.
+Dru reveals to Gru that their late father was a supervillain known as "the Bald Terror", whose villainous activities and technological advances are the real source of the family's wealth.
 Dru wants Gru to teach him how to become a villain, but Gru refuses to revert to his old ways.
 While Lucy struggles with her new tasks as a mother, Dru and Gru become closer after joyriding in their father's high-tech vehicle.